Javascript is not enabled.

 G.P.
 Putnam's Sons

 This zany rom-com was cowritten by two Canadian authors, whose story focuses on two strangers, Maryam Aziz and Anna Gibson.
-They meet when they sit next to each other on a flight to Toronto, as Maryam heads to her sister’s last-minute wedding and Anna travels to meet her boyfriend’s rich family.
+They meet when they sit next to each other on a flight to Toronto, as Maryam heads to her sister’s last-minute wedding and Anna travels to meet her boyfriend’s wealthy family.
 Scary turbulence makes them confess their deepest secrets to each other, which sounds safe since they’ll never see each other again — until they find themselves staying at the same snowbound inn after an emergency landing.
-Befitting a multicultural city like Toronto, where these characters both live, the book incorporates Christmas, Hanukkah and Ramadan into the story, plus a sprawling cast of characters and a healthy helping of chaos.
+Befitting a multicultural city like Toronto, where these characters reside, the book incorporates Christmas, Hanukkah, and Ramadan into the story, along with a sprawling cast of characters and a healthy dose of chaos.
 (2023)

 book cover for the twelve months of christmas by sheila roberts